-Teacher 1: We've talked about sin entering the world and corrupting it.
-With our next stop, the corruption had gotten so bad, God sent a global flood as judgment on the whole world.
+Teacher 2: We've talked about sin entering the world and corrupting it.
+With our next stop, the corruption had gotten so bad, God sent a global flood as judgment on the world.
 Read Genesis 6:5, 7-8.

-The flood was a catastrophe, which is a terrible, destructive event.
+Teacher 1: It was a global catastrophe, which means it affected the whole world.
 Creation, Corruption, Catastrophe.
-Let's say those first three stops on our cruise together.
+Let's say that.
 Do so.

 Teacher 2: Hold on a minute.
 I've got some questions about this.
 Turn to Teacher 1.
-I know you've studied it a lot, so can you help me?
+I know you've studied it a lot, so will you help me?